MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 BU contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
 When they go to CJO they will only have access to customer profiles and segments that belong to their business unit.

 ### Current limitations
 * A customer profile cannot be owned by more than one business unit.
-At the cost of a higher profile count, a global instance can be used if customers have business with more than one business unit and it is imperative to unify across business units.
+At the cost of a higher profile count, an additional global instance can be used if customers have business with more than one business unit and it is imperative to unify across business units.

 * Segments and measures cannot be owned by more than one business unit nor be shared with other business units.